EVP Classification

-EVP classification, or classifying electronic voice phenomena varies, as different EVP classification scales are used by ghost investigation groups.
+EVP classification, or classifying electronic voice phenomenon varies, as different EVP classification scales may be used by ghost investigation groups.

-EVP are ghostly voices recorded from typically within a haunted environment, and are not usually audibly heard during the EVP recording session.
-It is important to first understand that there are different qualities of ghostly voices, thus an EVP classification scale is important.
+EVP are ghostly voices recorded from, typically a haunted environment and are not usually audibly heard during the EVP recording session.
+It is important to first understand that there are different qualities of ghostly voices; thus an EVP classification scale b ecomes important.

 Classification B EVP: "A voice or sound that is distinct and fairly loud.
 This class of voice is more common and can be heard by most people after being told what to listen for.
 It is usually audible to experienced persons who have learned the skill of listening to EVP.
 It can sometimes be heard without the use of headphones."